ramandatta87/CITS5505_UWA_Group_Project/README.md

 ```
 flask db init
 ```
-- Generate the initial migration scriptflask
+- Generate the initial migration script
 ```
-db migrate -m
+flask db migrate -m
 ```
-- Apply the migration to create the database and tablesflask
+- Apply the migration to create the database and tables
 ```
-db upgrade
+flask db upgrade
 ```

 ### Run the Application